gafink01/Developer-Protfolio-Gateway/README.md

 **Description**

-RPT2000 is a COBOL Year-To-Date (YTD) sales reporting program that reads customer master records from a file and generates a formatted report.
-It calculates year-over-year performance, including change amounts and percentage differences, and produces grand totals for all qualifying customers.
+RPT2000 is a program that calculates year-over-year performance, including change amounts and percentage differences, and produces grand totals for all qualifying customers.

 This program demonstrates enterprise-style report generation using file processing, control breaks, calculations, and formatted output.